optuna/optunahub-registry/.github/pull_request_template.md

 ## TODO List towards PR Merge

+If you introduce a new package in this PR, please check the following TODO list.

 - [ ] Copy `./template/` to create your package
 - [ ] Replace `<COPYRIGHT HOLDER>` in `LICENSE` of your package with your name
 - [ ] Fill out `README.md` in your package